syncfusion-content/javascript-docs/js/api/ejTextBoxes.md

-Allows you to destroy the Editor widgets.
+destroy the editor widgets all events are unbind automatically and bring the control to pre-init state.